 Prescriptions in France

-Just like in the UK, in France, you obtain your prescribed medicines from pharmacies (pharmacie).
+In France, you obtain your prescribed medicines from pharmacies (pharmacie).
 You need to show your treatment certificate (‘feuille de soins’) and prescription.

 Usually, you have to pay the pharmacist directly for your medicines.